randomnerd/meteor-electron/README.md

     meteor add jrudio:electron

-Currently this is just a glorified web browser that starts when meteor starts up, useful for developing your app for electron.
+This Meteor package starts when meteor starts up, useful for developing your app for electron.

 [Here is a demo of Electron in use with meteor](https://www.youtube.com/watch?v=1OpsJp1_OK4)